Ultrazombie/ThingsboardSupport/backup&restore/postgres/README.md

  **Backup**:
 1. You dont need to stop Postgres for perform backup
-2. Before running backup script can change BACKUP_PATH to your own.
+2. Before running backup script you can change BACKUP_PATH to your own path.
 3. If you want to use webhook, you need to insert the endpoint of your webhook into WEBHOOK.

  **Restore**: